rupokraihan/crafted-shots-client/README.md

 ## Contact

-For any inquiries or questions, feel free to contact us at [rupokraihan20@gmail.com](mailto:rupokraihan20@gmail.com).
+For any inquiries or questions, feel free to contact me at [rupokraihan20@gmail.com](mailto:rupokraihan20@gmail.com).